galaxyproject/galaxy-hub/content/blog/2024-11-tacc-sdsc-grant/index.md

 This CFDE Cloud Workspace will have many advantages:

--   Th open source, widely adopted Galaxy platform interface and capabilities are already familiar to most life sciences research communities.
+-   The open source, widely adopted Galaxy platform interface and capabilities are already familiar to most life sciences research communities.

 -   The platform can leverage all major cloud providers and academic compute